jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 - **How should regulators determine whether a frontier AI model poses unacceptable risks?** (with [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/), [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/), and [Ben Garfinkel](https://www.governance.ai/team/ben-garfinkel)).
 Regulators could require developers to follow certain rules that are intended to reduce risks to an acceptable level (rules-based approach), or they could require them to achieve certain risk-related outcomes, without specifying how to do that (outcomes-based approach).
 Since the two approaches have complementary strengths and weaknesses, we argue that regulators should combine them.

-- **Safety cases for frontier AI** (with Marie Buhl, [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)) We make the case for safety cases, recommend key components, and discuss their relevance for self-governance and regulation.
+- **Safety cases for frontier AI** (with [Marie Buhl](https://www.linkedin.com/in/marie-buhl-38a5031b5/), [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/), and [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/)).
+We make the case for safety cases, recommend key components, and discuss their relevance for self-governance and regulation.

 Previous research projects: